shimisnow/utm-manager/README.md

 | [`or()`](doc/functions/or.md)                    | 1.0.0 | Performs an or operation with the result of two verification with is() |
 | [`sort()`](doc/functions/sort.md)                | 1.1.0 | Sorts the variables |

+## How to build, lint and test

+This tasks can be performed with Node.js or Docker containers.
+See the [developer documentation](doc/developer/main.md) for details.

 ## Versioning

 The release cycle is maintained under the [Semantic Versioning guidelines](https://semver.org/).